Spring Lawn Prep

 Aerate to Liberate

 If you live in the western half of the US, increase absorption and percolation by treating your soil with exiGrow to liberate the hardened mineral salts and open the soil to better absorb water, air, and nutrients.
 If you have acidic soil, consider traditional core aeration, Humic Organic Pellets, and lime to raise pH.

 Prevent weeds by applying a pre-emergent herbicide (you’ll want to reapply in about 3 months).
 If the weeds have already popped, quickly spot treat them with Zero Bull WeedKiller - glyphosate-free and 100X more powerful than common acid-based desiccants.

 Take Your Vitamins

 Apply slow-release fertilizers every 6-8 weeks beginning in late spring when the soil temperature is above 55°.
-Consider 20-5-10 (20% nitrogen, 5% phosphate, 10% potassium), but check with your local garden center for the proper mix for your area and grass type.
+Consider 20-5-10 (20% nitrogen, 5% phosphate, 10% potassium).
+Get a simple, inexpensive soil test to determine exactly what your soil needs.

 Cover the Bald Spots